mjd95/site/content/posts/tuesday-paper-2020-05-26.md

   * The candidate receives a heartbeat from another server claiming to be the leader.
 If the heartbeat's term index is greater than or equal to the client's local version, then our candidate respects the sender as the new leader and becomes a follower.
 If the hearbeat's term index is smaller, then our candidate rejects this and continues as candidate.
   * There is no winner within the timeout.
 (For example, there is a split vote).
 In this case, a new term is created and the process repeats.
 (Without intervention, this could repeat indefinitely.)

 Each client chooses how long it will wait for an election at random.
-So even if we were going to hit the inconclusive stage this round, one of the candidates would become satisfied with that inconclusion first, get its requests out early, and would most likely become the leader next round.
+So even if we were going to hit the inconclusive stage this round, one of the candidates would become frustrated with that inconclusion first, get its requests out early, and would most likely become the leader next round.

 ### Log Replication

 The leader receives a new log entry from a client.
 It appends it to its own local log and then issues an `AppendEntries` call to all other cluster members.
-Once it is _committed_ the leader actually exectues the statement from its own log to update its state machine, and then responds to the client.
+Once it is _committed_ (defined immenently) the leader actually exectues the statement from its own log to update its state machine, and then responds to the client.

 The leader decides that a log entry is committed as soon as it is replicated to a majority of servers.
 The leader is the authority for what has been committed and it tracks this with a high watermark index; it broadcasts this committed index widely (e.g. in heartbeats).
 That way, if a follower has received a log entry but does not yet know it's committed, it might learn so in a future message.
 Once it becomes committed, the follower updates its own state machine.
 The leader also updates its own state machine as new messages become committed.